pflow-xyz/metamodel-js/README.md

 Models of this type can range in power from [DFA's](https://en.wikipedia.org/wiki/Deterministic_finite_automaton#Example) to [Turing complete](https://www.quora.com/Why-is-an-inhibitor-arc-necessary-for-a-PetriNet-to-be-Turing-complete-What-kind-of-system-cant-be-represented-without-it) automata.

-### Status
-TODO: add CI jobs

 #### Installation

-Use this file in your project https://github.com/pFlow-dev/metamodel-js/blob/master/src/metamodel.ts
+Typescript: use this file in your project https://github.com/pFlow-dev/metamodel-js/blob/master/src/metamodel.ts

 or

-use `./build.sh` script for browserified version

-#### Usage
-TODO: add replit links
+Javascript: use this file in your project https://github.com/pFlow-dev/metamodel-js/blob/master/src.browser/metamodel.js

 ### Applications